April Birthstone The Diamond

 Posted on 1st April 2018 at 21:03

-For those of you fortunate enough to be born in April, the most prized gemstone of them all the diamond is your birthstone; the diamond indeed is a girl’s (or a boy’s) best friend.
+For those fortunate enough to be born in April, their most prized gemstone is your birthstone; the diamond, indeed, is a girl’s (or a boy’s) best friend.

-You probably have already heard about diamond’s toughness.
-Made from just one element: carbon and is, in fact, the hardest gemstone of them all.
+You probably have already heard about diamonds’ toughness.
+Made from just one element: carbon, it is the hardest gemstone.

-The most common colour for the diamond is, of course, white however it is also available in yellow, red, pink, blue and green with a colour range in intensity from faint to vivid.
-With the more saturation in colour being the most expensive.
+The most common colour for the diamond is white; however, it is also available in yellow, red, pink, blue and green, with a colour range in intensity from faint to vivid, with more saturation in colour being the most expensive.